EC-LEE/ResNet-CIFAR10/README.md

-# ResNet-Test
+# ResNet-CIFAR10
-pytorch code for resnet on CIFAR-10
+pytorch code for resnet on CIFAR10

 This implementation is for studying the famous paper, "Deep Residual Learning for Image Recognition, Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun"